This is the multi-page printable view of this section. Click here to print.

 Modern software relies on complex code, external libraries, and open-source components (OSS).
 Managing risks requires understanding where issues come from, such as internal code, OSS, or other external dependencies.

 Categorizing code as reachable, potentially reachable, or unreachable is another important step.
 Reachable code is actively invoked during normal execution.
-Unreachable code, on the other hand, is not used at all and can accumulate over time, leading to unnecessary complexity and potential issues.
+Unreachable code, on the other hand, is not used and can accumulate over time, leading to unnecessary complexity and potential issues.
 Identifying and managing these categories ensures that the codebase remains efficient and maintainable.

 Endor Labs offers multiple types of reachability analysis to help you accurately assess vulnerability exposure in your applications.
 Each type provides different levels of granularity and accuracy depending on your specific use case and available analysis context.